wwwted/ndb-cluster-workshop/labs/Lab_5_bench.md

 |       2 | rep         |       0 |         0 |     100 |
 +---------+-------------+---------+-----------+---------+
 ```
+Now it should complete successfully, you can re-run the bechmark multiple time and look at data in ndbinfo tables described below.
 During first part doing mostly inserts we are mostly using REDO and LCP capacity (I/O)
 ```
 mysql> select * from disk_write_speed_aggregate_node\G